JWT Validator rule

 Example: https://login.microsoftonline.com/%3Ctenant%3E/discovery/v2.0/keys

-Note: This policy only supports a list of JWK Keys or one JWK key and verifies against the kid field in the JWT header to support URL.
-If you pass in a list of keys, then only the key whose kid matches with that of the JWT Header’s kid is used for verification.
+Note: This rule supports a list of JWK keys or a single JWK key and verifies against the kid field in the JWT header.
+If you pass in a list of keys, only the key whose kid matches the JWT header’s kid is used for verification.

 Example: $keys

 Extract into $token Required.
-Use one or more of the custom key properties to specify the location of the token in the request.
-If none are found, this rule passes the request to the next rule.
+Use one or more of the following properties to specify where to find the token in the request.
+The rule checks locations in this order and uses the first match: Custom Header Keys, Custom Query String Parameter Keys, Authorization Header, Custom Cookie Key.
+If the token isn't found in any location, this rule passes the request to the next rule.

 Custom Header Keys The name of one or more header keys to check for the token.
 Click + to add more.